AchileAchile/My-Pretend-Dashboard/README.md

 +   Third: 12
 +   Fourth: 12

-This information implies that each of the 'week' category (i.e 'First', 'Second', 'Third' and 'Fourth') contains dataset for twelve distinct rating which corresponding to the weeks of the twelve Months in the Year.
-In other words, there are twelve values for each of the 'week' category in twelve months period.
+This information implies that each 'week' category (i.e 'First', 'Second', 'Third' and 'Fourth') contains twelve dataset, one for each of the twelve distinct 'Months' in the 'Month' dimension.
+This is just like Every Calender Month has four weeks in real life which follow each other in the chronological order of First Week, Second Week, Third Week and Fourth Week.
+Thus for the Twelve (12) Months of the Year there are 12 First Weeks.
+This is ditto for Second, Third and Fourth.
+In other words, each Month has one rating each in the 'First', 'Second', 'Third' and 'Fourth' category of the 'week' dimension, thereby adding up to a total of twelve values for each of the 'week' categories in this twelve months period.
-Similary, the 'week selector-Month', displays the value for each of the Month in the Year under review for example Jan: 1, indicating that there is only one value for January in the data set and this is the collection of corresponding values for the 'First', 'Second' 'Third' 'Fourth' for the month of January.
+Similary, the 'week selector-Month', displays the value of rating for each of the Month in the Year under review.
+This value correspond to the agregates of the ratings of the corresponding 'First', 'Second', 'Third' and 'Fourth' 'week' category of the week dimension.
+For example, review rating in January, the week-selector Month
+Jan: 4, and the value of Jan: 4 denotes the numbers of data found for the Month of January which in this case is One for each of the 'week' category mention above.
+It also means that there is only one value corresponding to Jan in the data under review.
 This applies to the rest of the Month in through to December.
-When a particular Month is selected on the Month distribution of the 'week selector', the value on the corresponding week selector on the week distribution will display as follow:
+When a particular Month is selected on the Month distribution of the 'week selector', the value on the corresponding week-selector on the week distribution will display as follows:
 +   First: 1
 +   Second: 1
 +   Third: 1
 +   Fourth: 1

-This implies that each selected Month has one dataset corresponding to each of the category of the 'week'.
-Thus, when Jan: 1 is selected on the Month distirbution for instance, the drop down box will provides the user with the four options listed above and then the dashboard will display the corresponding value on each of the chart and graph ploted.
+This implies that each selected Month has one dataset corresponding to each of the category of the 'week' under the week dimesion in the review.json.
 Pretend Dashboard is made of blocks of the following charts and graphs:
 1. A stacked chart for each of the 'week' distribution in the twelve months of 2018
 2. A bar chart showing the gross rating(s) for each of the 'week' category in 2018